mdn/content/files/en-us/web/javascript/reference/global_objects/map/keys/index.md

 The **`keys()`** method returns a new _[iterator](/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)_ object that contains the keys for each element in the `Map` object in insertion order.
+In this particular case, this iterator object is also an iterable, so the for-of loop can be used.

 {{EmbedInteractiveExample("pages/js/map-prototype-keys.html")}}